huhwt/huhwt-cce/README.md

 * the transfer of the records in the clippings cart to new functions that visualize this data or analyze it statistically.
   * Such a function could be for example a link-node-diagram like [TAM](https://github.com/huhwt/huhwt-wttam) (Topographic Attribute Map) or [LIN/Lineage](https://github.com/huhwt/huhwt-wtlin).
 * the transfer of the records in the clippings cart to new function [TSM](https://github.com/huhwt/huhwt-tsm) (Tagging Service Manager) providing the capability to handle appropriately structured 'Shared Notes' at a high abstract level.
+* the transfer of the records in the clippings cart to an other custom module:
+  * [ExtendedImportExport](https://github.com/Jefferson49/ExtendedImportExport) with lots of options for filtering or modifying Gedcom content.

 The [TAM], [LIN] and [TSM] functions are provided as their own independent modules.